-Prince George is located at the confluence of Highways 16 and 97 near the geographic centre of British Columbia.
-It is 778 kilometres north of Vancouver and 737 kilometres west of Edmonton.
+Prince George is located near the geographic centre of British Columbia where Highway 16 and Highway 97 meet.
+It is 778km north of Vancouver and 737km west of Edmonton.

 Climate and Temperatures

-Prince George's location allows it to experience all four seasons.
-With an average of 2,000 hours of sunshine per year, residents of Prince George enjoy the outdoors all year round.
-The average summer temperature is 16 degrees Celsius though it's normal to see temperatures peak in the low 30s.
-In the winter, while the average temperature is -6, temperatures can range from above zero to the -30s.
+Prince George's location allows it to experience all four seasons in full.
+With an average of 2,000 hours of sunshine per year, PG residents enjoy the outdoors all year round.
+The average summer temperature is 16 degrees Celsius, though it's normal to see temperatures peak in the low 30s.
+In the winter, while the average temperature is -6 degrees Celsius, temperatures can range from above zero to the thirty below.

 In 2016, the average selling price of a home in Prince George was just under $300,000.
 About two-thirds of Prince George's housing stock is comprised of single-family homes and homes in Prince George are larger than the BC average.

-The Prince George economy is diversified across multiple sectors.
-Over recent decades, Prince George has developed from a mainly forest-based economy to a city that has a strong natural resource base, but also supplies goods and services for a broad range of sectors throughout northern BC, within Canada, and internationally.
+Prince George's economy is diversified across multiple sectors.
+PG has developed over recent decades from a mainly forest-based economy to a city that has a strong natural resource base, but also supplies goods and services for a broad range of sectors throughout northern BC, within Canada, and internationally.

-Prince George is situated in the Cariboo Development region and the region's five largest employment sectors are: Wholesale & Retail Trade; Manufacturing; Healthcare & Social Assistance; Accommodation & Food Services; and Construction.
+Prince George is situated in the Cariboo Development Region and the region's five largest employment sectors are:

-There is perhaps no city of Prince George's size in Canada that has such a diverse range of educational offerings.
-The University of Northern British Columbia opened in 1994 and its 3400 students are registered in a range of undergraduate and graduate programs that include engineering, medicine, and doctoral programs.
-It was ranked for the past few years by Maclean's magazine as #1 among Canada's two-dozen small universities and is current ranked #2.
+The University of Northern British Columbia opened in 1994 and its 3,400 students are registered in a range of undergraduate and graduate programs that include engineering, medicine, and doctoral programs.
+It was ranked for the past few years by Maclean's magazine as #1 among Canada's two-dozen small universities and is currently ranked #2.